gameontext/sample-room-java/README.md

 1. As a Player: Navigate through a network/maze of rooms, where each room is a unique implementation of a common API.
 Each room supports chat, and interaction with items (some of which may be in the room, some of which might be separately defined services as well).
 2. As a Developer: Learn about microservice architectures and their supporting infrastructure by extending the game with your own services.
 Write additional rooms or items and see how they interact with the rest of the system.

+You can learn more about Game On! at [http://game-on.org/](http://game-on.org/).

 ## Introduction

 This walkthrough will guide you through adding a room to a running Game On! microservices application.
 You will be shown how to setup a room that is implemented in the Java programming language using Websphere Liberty and deployed as a Cloud Foundry application in Bluemix.